-Prostate Cancer Specialist in Marietta, GA
+Prostate Cancer Treatment in Marietta, GA

 The prostate is a gland that is only found in men that is used to assist in reproduction and sperm cell growth and production.
 It grows during puberty due to the rapid increase in male hormones and can sometimes slightly grow with age, but mostly stays about the size of a walnut.

 Dr. Nikolas Symbas is a board-certified urologist who provides comprehensive testing and treatment for prostate cancer.
 If you’re experiencing symptoms of prostate cancer, don’t hesitate to see a specialist.
 Dr. Symbas specializes in the treatment of male urologic cancers and patients drive from Woodstock, Roswell, Alpharetta, Kennesaw and the Greater Atlanta area for diagnosis and treatment of prostate cancer at his urology clinic in Marietta, GA.
 Please call (770) 428-4475 or request an appointment through our secure online form to begin your cancer treatment.